 Culture equals identity.
-When a culture disappears, so does a people.
+When a culture disappears, so does its people.

 Many of us fail to realize what that would mean for us, for our families.
 Think of the family recipes, the customary songs and dances, the familiar expressions, the holiday traditions—lost.